Chloe-Tang-1512/Chloe-Tang-1512/README.md

-- 👋 Hi, I’m @Chloe-Tang-1512
+- 👋 Hi, I’m @Chloe-Tang-1512.
-- 👀 I’m interested in quantum physics
+- 👀 I’m interested in quantum physics.
-- 🌱 I’m currently learning lots of things
+- 🌱 I’m currently learning lots of things.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me ...
+- 📫 How to reach me: Gmail or Outlook.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...